devnull-cz/c-prog-lang/modules/file-API.md

 	err(1, "fclose failed");
 ```

-- the `b` binary mode usually does not have any effect
+- The `b` binary mode usually does not have any effect.
-- `freopen` can be used to associate the standard streams (`stderr`, `stdin`, or
+- The `freopen` can be used to associate the standard streams (`stderr`,
-  `stdout`) with a file
+  `stdin`, or `stdout`) with a file
-	- that means e.g. reading the standard input would automatically read
+	- That means e.g. reading the standard input would automatically read
-	  from a specific file, if you wanted that
+	  from a specific file, if you wanted that.
 	- `printf(...)` is equivalent to `fprintf(stdout, ...)`.
 However, you
-	  can print directly to `stderr` with `fprintf`
+	  can print directly to `stderr` with `fprintf`.

 ```C
 fprintf(stderr, "Error happened: %s\n", "some error");
 ```

-:wrench: write a code that opens the same file in an cycle (until `fopen()`
+:wrench: Write a code that opens the same file in an cycle (until `fopen()`
 fails) without calling `fclose()` on the handle.
 After how many iterations does
 it fail on your system?